canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     - A two-digit hex code, representing an MBR partition type identifier.

     - A two-digit hex code, followed by a comma, followed by a GUID.
-This is used to define a partition in a way that it can be reused with a partition-scheme of either MBR or GPT without modification.
+This is used to define a partition in a way that it can be reused with a schema of either MBR or GPT without modification.

     - A name.
 Valid values for named partition types are defined below.
 To avoid ambiguity, named types must be at least three characters in length